cesarolvr/sellou-pricing/README.md

 - 💰 Dynamic pricing calculations
 - 🎯 Feature comparison lists

+## Design Decisions & User Experience

+### Inspiration
+This project's visual identity is inspired by you on [Sellou](https://sellou.com/).
+I was particularly impressed by the clean, modern design approach and wanted to create a pricing page that captures the same essence of simplicity and elegance while adding my own creative touches.

+### Visual Design
+- **Color Scheme**: Used the same pallete than Sellou
+- **Typography**: Same typography as well
+- **Spacing**: Utilized consistent spacing and padding

+### Interactive Elements
+- **3D Hover Effects**: Added subtle 3D transformations on hover to create depth and make the pricing cards more engaging
+- **Smooth Transitions**: Implemented smooth animations for all interactive elements to provide immediate feedback
+- **Pricing Toggle**: Created an intuitive toggle switch for monthly/yearly pricing with smooth transitions

+### Responsive Design
+- **Mobile-First Approach**: Designed with mobile devices in mind first, then scaled up for larger screens
+- **Adaptive Layout**: Pricing cards stack on mobile for better readability and expand on desktop for comparison
+- **Touch-Friendly**: Ensured all interactive elements are easily tappable on mobile devices

+### Performance
+- **Optimized Animations**: Used Framer Motion's optimized animation system for smooth performance
+- **Efficient Styling**: Leveraged Tailwind's utility classes for optimal CSS bundle size

+## Future Improvements
+- 🎨 Additional theme options and customization
+- ⚡ Performance optimizations for faster load times
+- 🧪 Comprehensive test coverage
+- 📱 Progressive Web App (PWA) support

 ## AI-Assisted Development

 This project was built with the assistance of Claude 3.7 Sonnet, an AI coding assistant.
 The AI helped with: